echobom/UERANSIM-wiki/Feature-Set.md

 For registration,

-- Initial registration and periodic registration are implemented.
+- Initial registration, mobility update registration, periodic registration are implemented.
-- Emergency registration and mobility update registration are not implemented yet.
+- Emergency registration is not implemented yet.

 ### NGAP Features